Yasminesnr/demo-repo/README.md

 watch tutorial in YouTube.

-## local development
+## local development.

-1. open index.html in your browser.
+1. Open index.html in your browser.